sula7/moscow-taxi-parking/README.md

 API server that gets data from data.gov.ru and takes HTTP requests.
 As a storage using Redis.

+At first run app will collect data from source to storage.
+After that will be available endpoint.
+Description on endpoints see below

 ### ENV
 If some env is changed, need to edit docker-compose.test.yml
 ````